-A student with a special health concern (e.g., asthma, allergies, concussion, diabetes, migraines, depression/anxiety, personal problems, seizure disorders, or on daily medications) should be known to school Health Services prior to the student entering school.
+A student with a special health concern (e.g., asthma, allergies, concussion, diabetes, migraines, depression/anxiety, personal problems, brain health/mental health issues, seizure disorders, or on daily medications) should be known to school Health Services prior to the student entering school.
 To provide for safe daily care and emergency procedures, such health information gathered from the family and health records, will be sensitively shared with faculty and staff members with whom the student has contact.
-Health forms for certain special health concerns can be found on the St. Croix Prep website under About Us/Health Services and look for link to your student's specific concern.
+Health forms for certain special health concerns can be found on the St. Croix Prep website under About Us/Health Services and look for the link to your student's specific concern.